kaltura/developer-platform-docs/documentation/Inspiring-Examples/TikRok-FaceFilter-Social-Network.md

 ## Design Choices

 Many shortcuts were taken in order to give you the barebones, simplest implementation of this concept aka an MVP.
-I chose a web front end to give a low barrier to entry accross any platform.
+I chose a web front end to give a low barrier to entry across any platform.
 While recording does not work on all mobile browsers, the facefilters do, and a more robust implementation could make use of Kaltura's many [Client Libraries](https://developer.kaltura.com/api-docs/Client_Libraries)

 ## This is just a kernel...